ephread/Instructions/README.md

 ### Advanced Usage

-#### Customizing general properties
+#### Customizing the overlay
-You can customized the background color of the overlay using this property:
+You can customize the background color of the overlay using this property:

 - `overlay.backgroundColor`